Skip to Content

 Soft, gluten free dinner rolls with a nice chew to it

-You guys, I am SO, SO, SO excited about this gluten free dinner rolls recipe today.
-SO excited!
+You guys, I am SO excited about this gluten free dinner rolls recipe today.
 Why?
 Because it’s freakin-amazing!

 And I’m not just saying that because it’s my recipe.
 Besides, I’m saying because it’s the truth and I don’t have to eat gluten free like my husband does and I’d STILL choose these rolls any day of the week.